 The Uilenburger concert series began in October 1996 as a posthumous tribute to dutch composer Leo Smit (Amsterdam,1900-Sobibor, 1943).
-The concerts are organised by the Leo Smit Foundation (Leo Smit Stichting), established by flutist Eleonore Pameijer and pianist Frans van Ruth in January 1996.
-Over the last twenty years, we performed more then hundred and fifty concerts and we are now into our 21st season.
-Starting in the beautiful hall of the Uilenburg Synagogue, distinguished Dutch musicians played the music of Leo Smit and his contemporaries.
-Since the 2010-2011 season the concerts continued in Bethaniënklooster, now the concerts take place at the intimate chamber music hall at Splendor Amsterdam.
+The concerts were organised by the Leo Smit Foundation (Leo Smit Stichting), established by flutist Eleonore Pameijer and pianist Frans van Ruth in January 1996.
+Over the last twenty years, the foundation produced more then hundred and fifty concerts.

-The concerts focus on forgotten but very often groundbreaking music by pre-Second World War composers.
-They present a wide spectrum of traditional and new elements in twentieth century music and more recent compositions.
+The concerts focussed on forgotten but very often groundbreaking music by pre-Second World War composers.
+They presented a wide spectrum of traditional and new elements in twentieth century music and more recent compositions.

-The concerts are performed by top musicians from different countries.
-This year as in other years the artistic director Eleonore Pameijer presents a programme full of surprises.
+Every year artistic director Eleonore Pameijer presents a programme full of surprises.

-The Uilenburg Concerts are funded by grants from the City of Amsterdam, SENA, the SNS Reaal Fund, the Iona Foundation and the Friends of the Leo Smit Foundation.
+The Uilenburg Concerts have been funded by grants from the City of Amsterdam, SENA, the SNS Reaal Fund, the Iona Foundation and the Friends of the Leo Smit Foundation.

 More information at www.leosmit.org